banner

 public static interface IdleHandler {

-// Returning false removes your set interface
+// Returns false to remove your set interface

 boolean queueIdle();